ImageMagick v6 Examples --

 These channel copying methods are rarely used today thanks to the use of various Color Channel Operators to separate out and re-combine color channels via grayscale channel images.

-Note that merging various grayscale gradient patterns, very interesting color images can be generated using these operators.
+Note that when merging various grayscale gradient patterns very interesting color images can be generated using these operators.
 For some examples look at the color gradient combinations in raw compose operator tables.

 Copy_Cyan, Copy_Magenta, Copy_Yellow